MaChengIoP/VASP/README.md

 # VASP
-to use VASP in a better way, I write this.
+to use VASP in a more efficient way, I write this.